 Where does hospice care take place?
 Is a hospice like a hospital?

 It is important to understand that hospice is a philosophy of caring rather than a place where that care is delivered.
-Although there are physical hospice facilities, hospice care can be delivered anywhere—including in the home.
+Although there are physical hospice facilities, hospice care can be delivered anywhere, including in the home.
 It is this philosophy of caring that has been applied to pet end-of-life care in developing principles for pet hospice.
-The goal is to allow the pet to be comfortable in its own home, with its human family by its side, maintaining a mutually interactive relationship for as long as life remains desirable for the pet—either until death comes on its own or until humane euthanasia becomes the most appropriate choice.
+The goal is to allow the pet to be comfortable in his own home, with his human family by his side, maintaining a mutually interactive relationship for as long as life remains desirable for the pet, either until death comes on its own or until humane euthanasia becomes the most appropriate choice.

 How does pet hospice care compare to human hospice care?

 In its delivery, pet hospice care closely mirrors human hospice care.
 The veterinarian coordinates and oversees medical procedures, medication prescription and delivery, and comfort care, but the day-to-day hospice care happens in the home.
 The single biggest difference between human and pet hospice care is the opportunity veterinarians have to provide humane euthanasia when quality of life for the pet becomes unacceptable.